monologg/korean-ner-pytorch/README.md

 # Korean NER with Pytorch

-Korean NER Task with CharCNN + BiLSTM + CRF (with Naver NLP Challenge dataset), implemented with `pytorch`
+Korean NER Task with CharCNN + BiLSTM + CRF (with Naver NLP Challenge dataset), implemented with `Pytorch`

 ## Model